 Some people argue that women lack the intelligence, are too emotional, or don’t handle stress well enough to be engineers.
-Yeah, no. That’s not what this is about.
+That’s not what this is about.

 There’s groups out there who are driven by the idea that we need to get more women in engineering in America.
 I don’t get why.
 Women should do whatever they want, but why specifically push them to engineering?